William McRaven, retired US Navy four-star admiral, joins Lazard

 STOCKS JUMP IN BROAD RALLY, BITCOIN STABILIZES

-Following a 37 year military career, Admiral McRaven retired from the US Navy as a four-star admiral in 2014.
+Following a 37 year military career, Admiral McRaven retired from the U.S. Navy as a four-star admiral in 2014.
 His many critical operations included Operation Neptune Spear, the raid that killed the world's most notorious terrorist, Osama bin Laden, in May 2011.
 He also served during Desert Storm and both the Iraq and Afghanistan wars, according to his bio.

 CLICK HERE TO READ MORE ON FOX BUSINESS